Multidisciplinary Approach Shrinks Glioma, Elevates Quality of Life

 “I knew it was an excellent teaching hospital and respected it as the best in the area,” said Davis, a resident of Lake Zurich.
 He was formerly a graduate student at the University of Chicago in the 1970s and received treatment here in the 1990s.

-After undergoing sophisticated imaging studies offered here at the medical center, he met with neuro-oncologist Rimas Lukas, MD, an expert in central nervous system tumors.
-Lukas explained that several neuroscientists would discuss Davis' case and work together to diagnose and treat him.
+After undergoing sophisticated imaging studies offered here at the medical center, he met with neuro-oncologist and it was explained that several neuroscientists would discuss Davis' case and work together to diagnose and treat him.

 Determining a Diagnosis

-Lukas told Davis that the studies pointed to a brain stem glioma, but a biopsy was necessary to definitively identify its type and grade.
+Davis was told that the studies pointed to a brain stem glioma, but a biopsy was necessary to definitively identify its type and grade.
 Because of the brain stem’s location and function, the biopsy would involve an intricate surgical procedure.

 Before moving forward, Davis decided to get second opinions.
 “After all, I had a brain tumor in the ‘Grand Central Station’ of my brain,” he said.
 “I believed it was appropriate to hear from other experts.
-Dr. Lukas encouraged me in this.”
+Doctors and UChicago Medicine encouraged me in this.”
 Three major cancer centers in the country agreed with the University of Chicago Medicine approach.

-Using imaging guidance, neurosurgeon Patrik Gabikian, MD, performed the biopsy, removing a tissue sample the size of the tip of a pencil.
-“Because the mass was infiltrating into the brain stem, there was no clear boundary between normal and abnormal tissue,” Gabikian said.
-“We took out only as much as we needed for diagnosis.
-Mr. Davis responded well to the surgery and had no post-operative complications.”
+Using imaging guidance, a neurosurgeon performed the biopsy, removing a tissue sample the size of the tip of a pencil.
+The mass was infiltrating into the brain stem and there was no clear boundary between normal and abnormal tissue.

 Neuro-pathologists at the University of Chicago Medicine determined the tumor was an astrocytoma, which is a type of glioma.
 While the tumor was low-grade (slow-growing), the critical location and infiltrating nature meant it could not be surgically removed.